Mr Drew's School for Boys

-Mr Drew's School for Boys is a British television programme which aired on Channel 4 from April until May 2014.
+Mr Drew's School for Boys is a British television programme which aired on Channel 4 from April until May 2014, set in the same universe and a standalone Spin-off to the British reality television programme Supernanny.
 The programme follows "Mr Drew" (Stephen Drew), who previously featured in another Channel 4 documentary, Educating Essex during his tenure as Deputy Headteacher at Passmores Academy.
-In the series, Mr Drew is the Headteacher of a summer school in Essex for boys who are challenging and have behavioural issues, with most of them being excluded from their schools.
-All boys in the programme are under the age of 12, with Max Carr being the youngest, at 8 years old during his appearance in the programme.
+In the series, Mr Drew is the Headteacher of a summer school in Writtle, Essex for boys who are challenging and have behavioural issues, with most of them being excluded from their schools.
+All boys in the programme were under the age of 12, with the youngest aged eight.

 The series premiered on 29 April 2014, with the first episode attracting a viewing audience of 1.7 million.

 Background

-The programme features eleven boys from around the United Kingdom who have challenging behaviour and have been excluded from school.
-In an attempt to improve their behaviour, the eleven boys have enrolled in a summer school programme, lead by Mr Drew and a small team of teachers and pastoral support staff.
+The programme features eleven boys from around the United Kingdom who have challenging behaviour and have been excluded from mainstream school.
+In an attempt to improve their behaviour, the eleven boys have enrolled in a summer school programme, led by Mr Drew and a small team of teachers and pastoral support staff.
 The boys' parents also feature in the programme, with their parents receiving lessons and guidance on effective parental techniques and support which will hopefully improve their sons behaviour.

 The synopsis for the programme was inspired by UK Government statistics released at the time which revealed that boys aged 12 and under are almost six times more likely than girls to be excluded from school.